Employment

 As a Farm-Garden Landscape, Apiary & Environmental employee at Elk Root Conservation’s not-for-profit Educational Demonstration Farm located in Vallican BC, you will have the opportunity to support your community, apply your creativity and get your hands dirty at the same time!

-As a Beyond-Organic Vegetable & Fruit Farm Supervisor at Elk Root Conservation, you will play an essential role in working in our certified organic Regenerative Educational Community Food Gardens (RECFG), a groundbreaking food production design that addresses hunger relief in a ‘beyond’ organic regenerative way.
+The ERC Community Food Gardens Lead Farm Worker at Elk Root Conservation (ERC), will play an essential role in working in our certified organic Regenerative Educational Community Food Gardens (RECFG), a groundbreaking food production design that addresses hunger relief in an organic regenerative way.
 At Elk Root Conservation we believe that local food security and protecting the planet go hand-in-hand.
-ERC’s ‘beyond’ organic regenerative agriculture practices, which we have named ‘BORA’ are innovative techniques including climate change adaptive and chemical-free approaches to create biodiverse, productive and environmentally regenerative food garden environments.
+ERC’s Organic Regenerative Agriculture Advancements, which we have named ‘ORAA’ are innovative techniques that include climate adaptive and chemical-free approaches to create biodiverse, productive, and environmentally regenerative food garden environments.

-As part of your job you will be growing, harvesting, packing and distributing fresh food for our Community Food Box Program in collaboration with Circle of Indigenous Nations (COINS) and other social service organizations, to serve the Kootenay region.
-Your job will involve a diverse array of tasks related to this innovative project.
+As part of the job, the candidate will be growing, harvesting, packing, and distributing fresh food for our Community Food Box Program (CFBP) in collaboration with Circle of Indigenous Nations (COINS), our Community Supported Agriculture (CSA) and other food related social enterprise activities.
+The job will involve a diverse array of tasks related to ERC’s food security and sovereignty-related activities.

 Tasks & Responsibilities